-If you are planning on buying a home in 2019, there are steps you can take now for an easier home buying experience.
+If you are planning on buying a home, there are steps you can take now for an easier home buying experience.

 Learn about Colorado neighborhoods

 When you purchase a home, you’re not only considering a house — you’re also looking for a neighborhood that fits your family.
 Whether you are looking for an active community, access to downtown or the mountains, or a quiet home to retire, make sure you find a neighborhood that meets your needs.

 Start by considering Popular Places to Live in Colorado.
 Or, if you have a specific area in mind, learn more about the cities and neighborhoods on REcolorado.com.
 Schedule visits to the cities and neighborhoods where you are considering purchasing a home.
 With an early start, you can scope out multiple areas and get to know the ones that will fit your lifestyle best.